National War Memorial (Newfoundland): Design

 The design was semi-circular with a graduated plateau rising from the entrance stairway on Water Street to the cenotaph on Duckworth Street.
+The area is near where Sir Humprehy Gilbert claimed Newfoundland for England, almost 400 years earlier.
+Also, the site has a view of the entire harbour, where all the soldiers left for Europe would have passed though during the First World War.
 The five figures were designed by two English sculptors, Ferdinand Victor Blundstone (top and sides) and Gilbert Bayes (front), and were cast in bronze by E.J.
-Parlanti of London, England.
-These figures represent Newfoundland's involvement in World War I.
+Parlanti of London, England.These figures represent Newfoundland's involvement in World War I.

 At the top of the central pedestal is a figure of a woman.
-It symbolizes Newfoundland's willingness to serve and the spirit of loyalty to the Empire.
-She is holding a flaming torch in her left hand as a symbol of freedom.
-In her right hand, she is holding a sword poised and ready to battle, if she must.
+She is holding torch in her left hand and in her right hand, she is holding a sword poised and ready to battle, if she must.
 From the sides of the central pedestal, two wings of granite protrude.
 On the west wing, representing the Newfoundlanders who joined the Newfoundland Royal Naval Reserve, is a sailor holding a spyglass.
 On the east wing, representing the men of the Royal Newfoundland Regiment, is a soldier in full battle gear, loading his rifle, searching the horizon for "the enemy".

 Out in front, on the lower pedestal, are fishermen in oilskins and Wellington boots, and a lumberman with his axe slung over his shoulder, symbolizing the Newfoundlanders who served with the Merchant Marine and the Forestry Corps.
 Over their heads is a granite cross symbolizing the sacred nature of the war memorial.
 Below, is a bronze plaque stating that the memorial was erected by "a grateful people to honour its war dead".
 Similar plaques were added on both sides of the pedestal to commemorate the Newfoundlanders who died in World War II, the Korean War, and the War in Afghanistan.

+Unveiling 1924

+Field Marshal Earl Douglas Haig, the former commander of the British Expiditionary Forces during most of World War One, was asked to be present to unveil the National War Memorial, on 1 July 1924.
+20,000 people came out on the warm July day.
+That crowd represented about 10 percent of the island nation's population.

+Centennial and Tomb of the Unknown Soldier

+In preparation for the centennial and the entombment, the Memorial received a major $6.1 million restoration that brought the sculptures back to their original state, added new accessible walkways and stairs.
+Another component of the restoration was creating the Tomb of the Unknown Soldier.
+After originally awarding the contract to create the tomb to a Newfoundland company, Ocean Floor Granite, the government had to cancel the contract in December 2023.
+Ocean Granite was using materials sourced from Newfoundland and Labrador to create the tomb.
+A Nova Scotian company, Heritage Memorials, was awarded a new contract in January 2024, and they would use Quebec gabbro for the tomb, but the lid ended up being made from locally sourced anorthosite containing the mineral Labradorite.